teisdbr/winlibrs-docs-test/librs-spec.md

 ## Offense Sequence Number (L6)
 ___

-**Description**: The Offense Sequence Number is a Uniquely Identifying Value between 001 and 999 that is used throughout the LIBRS Data Segments to identify which particular Offense is being referenced for validation purposes.
+**Description:**: The Offense Sequence Number is a Uniquely Identifying Value between 001 and 999 that is used throughout the LIBRS Data Segments to identify which particular Offense is being referenced for validation purposes.
 Each Offense Segment (Segment 20) in an Incident should contain a unique Sequence Number.

-**Data Characteristics:** 3 Character Numeric
+**Data Characteristics:** 3 Character Numeric.
+Cannot be blank and should always be a three-digit number, front-padded with zeros as needed (EG Offense Sequence Number 1 of the Incident would be 001)

 ### Requirements: